feertruelight/feeridium/README.md

 * Github Issues: [Create new one](https://github.com/feertruelight/feeridium/issues/new)

 ## Staying up2date
-When I publish an update on Github I will also write a message in the in-game mailing list "feeridium" to inform about it.
+When I publish an update on Github I will also write a message in the in-game mailing list "Feeridium" to inform about it.

 ## Acknowledgement
 A big thank you goes to [Thomas Iridium](https://evewho.com/character/95643598) for the great Iridium Overview Pack.
 Hopefully I will do it justice with this work!